DeepCodeAI/kraken/README.md

   ```
 Manually copy this dynamic IP address to /etc/hosts using sudo for hostname localdc

-# Run local instance of Gitlab
+# Run local instance of Gitlab together with Deepcode container
   ```
   docker-compose -f docker-compose.gitlab.yml up -d
   ```